murpholinox/murpholinox.github.io/_posts/2020-12-01-installphenixandccp4.md

 ./ccp4-7.1-setup
 ```

->Warning: in the first window do not forget to tick the option 'modify command line environment'.
+>Warning: In the first window do not forget to tick the option 'modify command line environment'.
 Makes things easier.

 Then just click 'next' a few times, fill in the blanks and click on 'Install'...have a coffee in the meanwhile...and finally click on 'Finish'